AEWesdorp/cfSPI/databases/README.md

 ### Databases

 Kraken2 for classification depends on a hash-table database.
-In **XXX** we sought to identify the most suitable database for the purpose of screening for potential pathogenic *Aspergillus*.
-The nine hash-table databases we created are available through ***XXX***.
+In our work we sought to identify the most suitable database for the purpose of screening for potential pathogenic *Aspergillus*.
+The hash-table databases we created are not publically available, but can be made available on request.
 Hence, it is crucial to mention that:
 - The **RS** also known as **uR.7**;
 - **EPRSc2** also known as **cRE.21**;
 - **EPRSFv46** also known as **uRE.21**;